#8 Getting started w/ a fresh T2 install

 Broken, stray dependencies

-As we believe in automation, T2 does not use human curated dependency information, and instead relies on our build sandbox to cache all accessed file information to map those to package for dependencies.
+As we believe in automation, T2 does not use human curated dependency information, and instead relies on our build sandbox to cache all accessed file information and map those to packages for dependencies.
 While this usually works quite well, modern complex sources often unintentionally pull in various random false positives, e.g thru Python and other such meta data registries and build artefacts.
-While we work on ironing and filtering out the last remaining random fake depencies, our scripts/Emerge does currently only perfom one-level, direct depenency resolution.
-Due to that there are can be overly complex compendency chains (e.g. often with modern KDE and GNOME pkgs) that will cause build errors and require manually adding this secondary depencneis in case of build errors.
-For such exceptions, for now a little common sense has to be used to derive potentially missing pkg from build errors:
+While we work on ironing and filtering out the last remaining random fake depencies, our scripts/Emerge does currently only perfom one-level, direct dependency resolution.
+Due to that there are can be overly complex dependency chainsm, e.g. often with modern KDE and GNOME pkgs, that will cause build errors and require manually adding this secondary dependencies in case of build errors.
+For such exceptions, for now a little common sense has to be applied to derive potentially missing pkg from build errors:

 In this case X is missing and has to be added together with the original pkg you want to install to the Emerge arguments.